 Shortly after Temple’s 75th Anniversary, the membership voted to relocate from the Cooper Street location.
 In June of 1989, they broke ground at a new location on Shelby Drive which would serve as Temple’s home until 2004 when the church would relocate to Olive Branch, MS.

-Currently, Temple Baptist Church enjoys worship at their new location – 8432 Germantown Road, Olive Branch, MS. We invite you to join us in our beautiful new Sanctuary as we continue to serve and lift up our Savoir through the work & worship of Temple Baptist Church.
+Currently, Temple Baptist Church enjoys worship at their new location – 8432 Germantown Road, Olive Branch, MS. We invite you to join us in our beautiful new Sanctuary as we continue to serve and lift up our Savior through the work & worship of Temple Baptist Church.

 Sam Stallings, Pastor